Domestic Ducks

 Feed a breeder ration to the adults for 6 weeks before you want to set the eggs to increase both fertility and hatchability, following on from a maintenance ration so that the protein is increased.
 Duck eggs take 28 days to hatch with Muscovies taking 35 days.
 If using a Muscovy as a broody for domestic ducks, she will not realise the change in incubation time.
 Wait for a fortnight before setting pure breed eggs if the ducks have been running with another breed drake: free-flying wild mallard will take every opportunity to mate with your domestic birds – another good reason for netting them over.
 If you do not have a drake, you can buy in fertile eggs.
 Ask if the parent stock has been fed on a breeder ration as this will increase the number of ducks obtained.

 Natural hatching under a broody duck is one way to raise a few and children love the experience.
 It is, however, essentially dependent on having a reliable broody at the same time as the eggs you want to set.
 Call ducks or Muscovies make the most reliable broodies, most of the other breeds tend to give up.
-It is best to leave ducks where they decide to sit, remove others from the hut and run and provide chick crumbs and water at hatching time.
+It is best to leave ducks where they decide to sit, remove others from the hut and run and provide duck crumbs and water at hatching time.
 When the duck gets up to feed she will cover the eggs with her own down – that is how eider down is harvested in northern lands.
 If you try and move a broody duck as you would a broody chicken, it will probably put her off altogether.
 Do not let two broody ducks sit side by side as they will steal each others eggs, try and sit on too many letting the outside ones get cold and probably ruin the lot.
 Disturbance by cat, dog or child may well upset the whole broody project so try and control access by these if possible.

 If a broody duck is not available, you can use a broody chicken who will happily sit for 28 days (or even 35) without realising it and rear the ducks.
 The broody is likely to get a bit upset when “her” babies begin swimming, however.
 It is unlikely that you will be able to borrow a broody hen, so perhaps have a pen of Silkie crosses just for that purpose.